 A 4-digit produce label code starting with a 4 means it is ‘conventionally’ grown. (these can also start with a 3 but mostly 4’s are used.)
 (For example 4931).
-This was most likely grown with the use of pesticides and chemicals and could be genetically modified.
+This was grown with the use of pesticides and chemicals and could be genetically modified.
 Unfortunately, there are no laws forcing GMO products to show themselves with an 8 PLU code here in the US.
 So while an 8 absolutely tells you it is GMO, a GMO product does NOT have to label itself with an 8.
-So a lot of these ‘starting with a 4 or 3’ Conventional Produce Code Fruits and Veggies could definitely be GMO.
+So a lot of these ‘starting with a 4 or 3’ Conventional Produce Code Fruits and Veggies could also be GMO.

 Organic Produce Code